-- b) Certificates of occupancy for any market-rate housing units shall be issued at a ratio of certificates of occupancy for required affordable housing units or fees paid in lieu of units in accordance with the schedule above. - c) Pertaining to the donation of a parcel(s) of land in lieu of providing affordable units in accordance with the schedule above, the Planning and Economic Development Board shall determine the timing of the donation in relation to the issuance of certificates of occupancy for the market-rate housing units. - d) In the case of cash payments being made in lieu of providing affordable units, the following methods of payment may be used at the option of the applicant: - 1) the total amount due shall be paid upon the release of any lots or, in the case of a development other than a subdivision, upon the issuance of the first building permit; or, - 2) the total amount due shall be divided by the total number of market rate units in the development.
-The resulting quotient shall be payable at, or prior to, the closing of each market rate unit. or, - a combination of the above methods as may be approved by the Planning and Economic Development Board. - e) In no case shall a building permit for the last market rate dwelling unit in the development be issued prior to the issuance of the building permit for the last affordable dwelling unit. - 12.
-Special Permit Approval Requirements The Planning and Economic Development Board shall consider the following factors in determining whether to approve or deny a special permit under the provisions of this sub-section. - a) whether the applicant has conformed to the provisions of paragraph 10 herein and will deliver the affordable housing units; - b) whether the proposed development site plan is designed in its site allocation, proportions, orientation, materials, landscaping and other features as to provide a stable and desirable character complementary to and integral with the site's natural features; and - c) whether the development, density increase or relaxation of zoning standards has a material, detrimental effect on the character of the neighborhood or the Town.
+- b) Certificates of occupancy for any market-rate housing units shall be issued at a ratio of certificates of occupancy for required affordable housing units or fees paid in lieu of units in accordance with the schedule above. - c) In the case of cash payments being made in lieu of providing affordable units, the following methods of payment may be used at the option of the applicant: - 1) the total amount due shall be paid upon the release of any lots or, in the case of a development other than a subdivision, upon the issuance of the first building permit; or, - 2) the total amount due shall be divided by the total number of market rate units in the development.
+The resulting quotient shall be payable at, or prior to, the closing of each market rate unit. or, - 3) a combination of the above methods as may be approved by the Planning Board. - d) In no case shall a building permit for the last market rate dwelling unit in the development be issued prior to the issuance of the building permit for the last affordable housing unit. - 10.
+Affordable Housing Special Permit Approval Requirements The Planning Board shall consider the following factors in determining whether to approve or deny a special permit under the provisions of this sub-section. - a) whether the applicant has conformed to the provisions of paragraph 10-8 herein and will deliver the affordable housing units; - b) whether the proposed development site plan is designed in its site allocation, proportions, orientation, materials, landscaping and other features as to provide a stable and desirable character complementary to and integral with the site's natural features; and c) whether the development, density increase or relaxation of zoning standards has a material, detrimental effect on the character of the neighborhood or the Town.

-13. Preservation of Affordability; Restrictions on Resale
+11. Preservation of Affordability; Restrictions on Resale